sillyleo/punkovsky/README.md

    ```

 2. Load the AI memory:
-   - Open `ai-memories/core.md`
+   - Open Cursor settings
-   - Copy its entire content
+   - Go to "Rules for AI" section
-   - Ask your AI assistant to remember this information
+   - Copy the entire content of `ai-memories/core.md`
-   - The AI will confirm once loaded and automatically help you set up the npm sync command
+   - Paste it into the settings

 ## 🧠 Features